skraettli/git-tutorial-test-project/README.md

 # Git demo project

 Demo project for the Git course.
+This will be great!

 ## Reminder of Git basic commands